High-speed rail in China: Financial sustainability and expansion concerns

-Critics argue that overbuilding has created financial strain, with some lines and stations seeing minimal service or remaining unopened despite completed construction.
+As of the end of 2023, China's HSR system has an accumulated debt of $839 billion due to opaque financing by local governments.
+Mounting financial concerns have prompted policy reassessment.
 As China prepares its 2026-2030 five-year plan, analysts have questioned whether certain newly built lines meet central government construction standards, particularly given the country's greater need for freight capacity rather than passenger-only services.